10 Careers for Film Majors

 This article will be covering the following careers:

 Are these careers suited to you?
 Our comprehensive career test measures your personality traits and interests and matches you to over 800 careers.

 Editor, producer, director, screenwriter, set designer—these are just a few film careers to consider.
 Depending on their skills, interests, and experience, film students can end up in any of these roles.
 Many start in an entry-level position, working as production assistants or editing interns.
 With time, they build connections and a portfolio, climbing their way up the ranks.

-A filmmaker, or film director, is someone who is in charge of making, leading, and developing movie productions.
+A filmmaker is in charge of making, leading, and developing movie productions.